Lewisjohnward/cost_of_beers/README.md

-# Frontend Mentor -  Memory Game
+# Cost of Beers :beer:
 Welcome 👋!
-This is my solution to the [Memory Game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
+This website shows the cost of beers worldwide.

 ## Table of contents